ganeshkbhat/projects/README.md

 ---

+#### desktop-cgi

+Status: `[indevelopment (MVP)]`

+[desktop-cgi](https://www.github.com/desktop-cgi) - Desktop apps using DesktopCGI, CGIJS, PHPCGIJS, [git repo https://www.github.com/desktop-cgi](https://www.github.com/desktop-cgi/desktop-cgi)

+Create Desktop executable app using CGI files, embedded webserver CGI apps (`PHP`, `Ruby`, `Python`, `Perl`, `CGI`, `JSP`, `ASPX`, `Other` Interpreted Languages), or remote proxies.

+`Desktop-CGI` is a desktop executable app that can be created from any CGI files or CGI web apps that can be served from an file, an embedded web server using proxy, or an remote proxy web server.
+It supports embedding and managing embeddable databases and executables.
+It supports all major Operating systems supported by electron like Windows, Linux, and MacOS supported by Electron.

+---

+#### traverse-fs

 Status: `[production ready] [indevelopment (new features)]`

-[traverse-fs](https://github.com/traverse-fs/glob-traverse-fs) - Traversing file system recursively, [git repo](https://github.com/traverse-fs/glob-traverse-fs), [npmjs traverse-fs](https://www.npmjs.com/package/traverse-fs), [npmjs fssys](https://www.npmjs.com/package/fssys)
+[traverse-fs](https://github.com/traverse-fs/glob-traverse-fs) - Traversing file system recursively, [git repo](https://github.com/traverse-fs/glob-traverse-fs), [npmjs traverse-fs](https://www.npmjs.com/package/traverse-fs)

 `traverse-fs` is a nodejs npm module to traverse files and folder using code, or cli, or use glob patterns

-`npm install traverse-fs --save` , `npm install fssys --save`
+`npm install traverse-fs --save`

 ---

+#### fssys

+Status: `[production ready] [indevelopment (new features)]`

+[fssys](https://github.com/traverse-fs/fssys) - Traversing file system recursively, [git repo](https://github.com/traverse-fs/glob-traverse-fs), [npmjs fssys](https://www.npmjs.com/package/fssys)

+`fssys` is a nodejs npm module to traverse files and folder using code, or cli, or use glob patterns

+`npm install fssys --save`

+---

+#### require-urls

 Status: `[indevelopment (MVP)]`